deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13782/index.md

 > </details>

-> Table 4 compares the structure prediction performance of DPLM-2 against several other state-of-the-art methods on the CAMEO 2022 dataset, using RMSD and TMscore as evaluation metrics.
+> Table 4 presents a comparison of the structure prediction performance of DPLM-2 against several other models on the CAMEO 2022 and PDB datasets, using RMSD and TMscore metrics.

 {{< table-caption >}}